Cane begonia

 The cane begonias are a group of Begonia cultivars.
 Their name derives from their tough, bamboo-like stems.
 They can grow up to 10 ft tall, which may necessitate staking.
 They are often ideal as houseplants when kept under control.

 Classification

 Angel wing

-Angel wing begonias are hybrid cane Begonias which resulted from a cross between Begonia aconitifolia and B. coccinea.
+Angel wing begonias are hybrid cane begonias which resulted from a cross between Begonia aconitifolia and B. coccinea.
 The hybridization was made by California plant breeder Eva Kenworthy Gray in 1926.
 The name derives from their pointed leaves.

-The flowers are edible, with a sweet tart taste.
+An angel wing begonia grew on the property of Albert Einstein's home in Princeton.
+Cuttings of his plant have been disseminated widely.

 Dragon wing

 The dragon wing cultivars are sterile, cane forming Begonia × hybrida.
 They are very similar to Christmas candy begonias and angel wings.
 To guarantee that Begonia "Dragon Wing" and its companion plants grow in the same place, consider companion plants that have comparable light and water needs.
 Begonias require partial shade and well-draining soil, and should be watered on a regular basis but allowed to dry out somewhat between waterings.